shiwaforce/pocok.io/source/tutorials/hello-world/index.md

 ```

-### Step 8: Add your project to your Proco Repo
+### Step 8: Add your project to your Poco Repo
-Now we can add our project to Proco Repo, run this command in root folder of the project:
+Now we can add our project to Poco Repo, run this command in root folder of the project:
 ```
-$:~ proco project add . default
+$:~ poco project add . default
 ```
-When your project is added you can publish your Proco Repo:
+When your project is added you can publish your Poco Repo:
 ```
-$:~ proco repo push
+$:~ poco repo push
 ```

-#### Proco Hello World Example Project
+#### Poco Hello World Example Project
-You can try Proco Hello World Example project.
-Just add Proco Repo:
+You can try Poco Hello World Example project.
+Just add Poco Repo:
 ```
-$:~ proco repo add proco-examples git@github.com:shiwaforce/proco-examples.git
+$:~ poco repo add poco-examples git@github.com:shiwaforce/poco-examples.git
 ```
 List out all available projects:
 ```
-$:~ proco project ls
+$:~ poco project ls
 ```

-Run Proco Hello World Project:
+Run Poco Hello World Project:
 ```
-$:~ proco up proco-example-hello-world
+$:~ poco up poco-example-hello-world
 ```